 Data science combines algorithms. predictive modeling, advanced statistics, and computer programming to teach bots to read data and make instantaneous decisions.
 The key distinction with AI is that the machine is learning without human direction, intervention, or input.
 This allows machines to perform routine, tedious, or time-consuming tasks independently, freeing time for humans to focus productivity and creativity on more important pursuits.

 The favorable economic impact of big data analysis is expected to reach $33 trillion annually across all industries within the next few years.
-In publishing, AI will produce up to 20% of all content put out by businesses by the end of the year.
+In publishing, artificial intelligence data analysis will produce up to 20% of all content put out by businesses by the end of the year.
 That impact will be felt throughout the decision-making process, hiring and training protocols, and efficiency by saving about 95% more time through automated platforms.
 As they say in business, time is money.

 Data Mining in Financial Services